 “I can’t imagine how every organization isn’t challenged with this stuff like we are.
 I’ve looked around for support options in the past and there just isn’t much out there to choose from.
 If you can get ahead of this, you’ll have a great competitive advantage.”

 He was right.
 This is why I believe the overall success of a digital marketing campaign is dependent on a strong sales system.
-It doesn’t matter how many leads your digital marketing efforts produce, they have to turn into sales or they won’t add up to anything.
+It doesn’t matter how many leads your aligned digital marketing and sales efforts produce, they have to turn into sales or they won’t add up to anything.

 The sales landscape has changed, has your approach?